dotnet/sdk/documentation/TemplateEngine/Exit-Codes.md

 For details on current exit code please visit https://aka.ms/templating-exit-codes#73
 ```

-Destructive changes can be forced by passing `--force` option
+Destructive changes can be forced by passing `--force` option.

 This is a semi-standardized exit code (see [EX_CANTCREAT in /usr/include/sysexits.h](https://github.com/openbsd/src/blob/master/include/sysexits.h#L110))

 ## <a name="100"></a>100 - Instantiation Failed - Processing issues

 The template instantiation failed due to error(s).
-Caused by environment (failure to read/write template(s) or cache) or
+Caused by environment (failure to read/write template(s) or cache).

 ## <a name="101"></a>101 - Invalid template or template package

 _Reserved for future usage - described behavior is yet not implemented.
 [Feature is tracked](https://github.com/dotnet/templating/issues/4801)_

-Caused by errorneous template(s) (incomplete conditions, symbols or macros etc.).
+Caused by erroneous template(s) (incomplete conditions, symbols or macros etc.).
 Exact error reason will be output to stderr.

 _Examples:_